tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 Not saved from anything.

-Just synchronized.
+Just gathered around the same small thing.

 Then the match will end.

-The screen will go back to advertisements.
+The screen will go back to ordinary announcements.
 The tables will need clearing.
-The bills will still need paying.
-The motorbikes will start one by one outside the cafe.
-People will ride home into the same economy, the same jobs, the same private worries they had before kickoff.
+The workday will return.
+The economy will still feel bad.
+People will still carry the same private worries they had before kickoff.

-But for ninety minutes, the fog will have a shape.
+But for a little while, the day will have felt less heavy.

-A ball.

-A field.

-A crowd.

-A reason to shout at the same time.

-Maybe that is why people are already feeling it before it starts.
+Maybe that is all the event was.

+A small opening in the week.

+A painkiller people could take together.